starship/starship/docs/advanced-config/README.md

 `right_format` is currently supported for the following shells: elvish, fish, zsh, xonsh, cmd, nushell, bash.

-Note: The [Ble.sh](https://github.com/akinomyoga/ble.sh) framework should be installed in order to use right prompt in bash.
+Note: The [Ble.sh](https://github.com/akinomyoga/ble.sh) framework v0.4 or higher should be installed in order to use right prompt in bash.

 ### Example